XiangGuo1992/SMI-Eye-Tracking-Data-Analysis/README.md

 ## 2_time sycronization.py
 This script collects the start&end time from "time syncronization.csv" and slice the section for each .csv file in "2.Exported trials" and save to "3.Sycronized data" folder.

+## To be done
+How to analyze gaze vector, gaze behavior in Aeras-Of_Interests(AOIs).